DyG2Vec: Efficient Representation Learning for Dynamic Graphs: Problem formulation

 To this end, we present a novel DyG2Vec framework, that can learn rich node embeddings at any timestamp $t$ independent of the downstream task.
 DyG2Vec is formulated as a two-stage framework.
 In the first stage, we use a non-contrastive SSL method to learn the model $f^{SSL}=(g_{\theta},d_{\psi})$ over various sampled dynamic sub-graphs with self-supervision. $d_{\psi}$ is an SSL decoder that is only used in the SSL pre-training stage.
 In the second stage, a task-specific decoder $d_{\gamma}$ is trained on top of the pre-trained encoder $g_{\theta}$ to compute the outputs for the downstream tasks, e.g., future edge prediction or dynamic node classification \citep{xu2020inductive,wang2021inductive}.

 We consider two example downstream tasks: future link prediction (FLP), and dynamic node classification (DNC).
-In each case, there is a prediction horizon of the next $K$ interactions.
-The test window for FLP starting at time $t_i$ is $\Bar{\mathcal{E}} = \{(u_{j},v_{j},t_{j},m_{j})|j \in [i,i+K]\}$.
-This is augmented by a set of $K$ negative edges.
+In each task, we make a prediction on a set of target (positive) edges $\Bar{\mathcal{E}}$.
+For FLP, this is augmented by a set of negative edges.
 Each negative edge $(u_{j},v'_{j},t_{j},m_{j})$ differs from its corresponding positive edge only in the destination node, $v'_j \neq v_j$, which is selected at random from all nodes.
-The FLP task is then binary classification for the test set of $2K$ edges.
+The FLP task is then binary classification for the test set of $2|\Bar{\mathcal{E}}|$ edges.
 In the DNC task, a dynamic label is associated with each node that participates in an interaction.
-We are provided with $\{(u_{j},t_{j})|j \in [i,i+K]\}$, i.e., the source node and interaction time.
-The goal is to predict the source node labels for the next $K$ interactions.
+We are provided with $\{(u_{j},t_{j})\}$, i.e., the source node and interaction time.
+The goal is to predict the source node labels for the test interactions. \textit{It is important to note that each prediction must be made given only access to the past, i.e., edges before time $t_j$}.
 The performance metrics are detailed in Appendix \ref{appendix:imp_details}.